Uyirodu Uyiraga

 Uyirodu Uyiraga is a 1998 Indian Tamil-language romantic drama film written and directed by Sushma Ahuja.
-The film stars Ajith Kumar and Richa Ahuja, while Sarath Babu, Srividya, Ambika, and Mohan Sharma play supporting roles.
+The film stars Ajith Kumar and Richa Ahuja in the lead roles, while Sarath Babu, Srividya, Ambika, and Mohan Sharma play supporting roles.
 The music was composed by Vidyasagar with cinematography by Aravind Kamalanathan and editing by A. Sreekar Prasad.
 The film revolves around a couple's struggle to deal with the husband's terminal illness.
-The film was released on 21 November 1998 and failed at the box office.
+The film was released on 21 November 1998 and became a commercial failure.

 Plot

 The film details on how the parents of a young teenage boy Ajay, who is diagnosed with a chronic brain tumor, accept and deal with his sickness.
 Anjali does not have a brain tumor.
 Anjali's undeterred love for the optimistic Ajay, who is on the verge of death, is beautifully depicted throughout the film.